Ultimate Guide To Vegan Food in Berlin, Germany

 You’ll be forgiven for feeling a bit lost on your way to Berlin vegan establishment Cookies Cream.
 Tucked into the alley behind a hotel, there are almost no outward signs of the culinary delights waiting within.

 The focus here is on the “Magnificent 7,” an all-vegetarian set menu offering five to seven meticulously crafted courses.
-The menu changes seasonaly but you can expect dishes like braised peppers with jalapeño and capers, and charcoal-grilled turnip with saffron and olive.
+The menu changes seasonally, but you can expect dishes like braised peppers with jalapeño and capers, and charcoal-grilled turnip with saffron and olive.
 I was only lucky enough to dine here once, but that experience is a treasured memory.

-Tip: While many others are Michelin rated, Cookies Cream is the only vegan restaurant with a Michelin star in Berlin.
+Tip: While many others are Michelin-rated, Cookies Cream is the only vegan restaurant with a Michelin star in Berlin.

-Address: Behrenstraße 55, 10117 (Mitte) Map
+- Where: Behrenstraße 55, 10117 Mitte | Map

-Cookies Cream Website
+- Cookies Cream Website

 Oukan

 Tucked away on a quiet side street in Mitte, Oukan is worth a visit.
-The focus here is on Japanese-inspired cuisine, (fully vegan of course) with a strong emphasis on fermentation techniques, reflected in the “Fermentation Lab” located in the cellar.
+The focus here is on Japanese-inspired cuisine (fully vegan of course) with a strong emphasis on fermentation techniques, reflected in the “Fermentation Lab” located in the cellar.

 Expect a creative, ever-evolving menu with six to eight courses.
 The dishes, while minimalist in presentation, are incredibly complex in flavor.
 A standout example is the delicately grilled king oyster mushrooms, seasoned with lime, topped with a yeast/brioche crumble, and served with a subtly spicy mushroom broth infused with thyme and apple cider.

-Address: Hinterhof, Rote Tür, Ackerstraße 144, 10115 (Mitte) Map
+- Where: Hinterhof, Rote Tür, Ackerstraße 144, 10115 Mitte | Map

 Lucky Leek